Cyrus Nowrasteh: Infidel

 Nowrasteh wrote, directed, and produced the 2020 film Infidel, a political thriller about an American journalist (played by Jim Caviezel) held captive by the Iranian regime.
 Nowrasteh cited several real world instances of American nationals imprisoned by the Iranian government, including Xiyue Wang and Robert Levinson.
-One of the film's producers was right-wing pundit Dinesh D’Souza, who had previously produced several political documentaries including 2016: Obama's America, Hillary's America: The Secret History of the Democratic Party, and Death of a Nation.
+One of the film's producers was right-wing pundit Dinesh D'Souza, who had previously produced several political documentaries including 2016: Obama's America, Hillary's America: The Secret History of the Democratic Party, and Death of a Nation.
 Infidel is his first narrative film.

 The film was shot on-location in Jordan, where Nowrasteh previously shot Soraya M. On his website, Nowrasteh stated the Jordanian film commission kept its filming secret for fear of objections from the Iranian government, and the film had heavy security.
 When the Iranian government did become aware of Nowrasteh being in Amman to film and voiced its displeasure to the Jordanian government.

 The story centers on a Christian underground inside Iran, led primarily by women.
 They work together in the film with Muslims who are also in opposition to the Iranian regime, by helping the main character, Doug Rawlins (portrayed by Jim Caviezel) and his wife, Liz (played by Claudia Karvan).
 Another actress was set to play Liz but left the film only weeks before filming due to a conflicting commitment.
 Karvan was recommended by Caviezel who worked with her on Long Weekend (2008).

-Sarah’s Oil
+Sarah's Oil

-Nowrasteh wrote, directed, and produced the historical docudrama Sarah’s Oil.
-Co-written with his wife, Betsy Giffen Nowrasteh, the film dramatizes the true story of Sarah Rector, a young African American girl born in early-20th-century Oklahoma who believed there was oil beneath the land she was allotted and became one of the first African American female millionaires at the age of eleven.
-The project was produced by Nowrasteh’s company, New Path Pictures, in association with The Wonder Project and Kingdom Story Company.
-Sarah’s Oil is scheduled for theatrical release on November 7, 2025.
+Nowrasteh wrote, directed, and produced the historical docudrama Sarah's Oil.
+Co-written with his wife, Betsy Giffen Nowrasteh, the film dramatizes the true story of Sarah Rector, a young African American girl born in early 20th-century Oklahoma who believed there was oil beneath the land she was allotted and became one of the first African American female millionaires at the age of eleven.
+The project was produced by Nowrasteh's company, New Path Pictures, in association with The Wonder Project and Kingdom Story Company.
+Sarah's Oil was released theatrically on November 7, 2025.

-Early test screenings of Sarah’s Oil reportedly received highly positive audience feedback, with particular praise for historical accuracy and balance of faith elements, dramatic realism, and social commentary.
+Early test screenings of Sarah's Oil reportedly received highly positive audience feedback, with particular praise for historical accuracy and balance of faith elements, dramatic realism, and social commentary.